 I love the way this rug looks BUT I feel it almost always looks dirty even right after I wash it.
-Bottom line, I’m going to replace it as soon as I can a replacement I like better.
+Bottom line, I’m going to replace it as soon as I can find a replacement I like better.

-Rules For Buying Cotton Rugs
+Rules For Buying Cotton Rugs.

-Don’t buy light colored rugs.
+Don’t buy light-colored rugs.
 The pale blue or blush rugs are so pretty looking when you first buy them, but they show dirt quickly.
 I stick with darker colors, even denim blue vs light blue makes a big difference.